And I was alive in the blizzard of the blossoming pear,

 Борется и тянется – смешана, обрывчива. (source)

 The Russian poet Osip Mandelstam wrote what may have been his last poem shortly before dying of cold and hunger in one of Stalin’s correction camps near Vladivostok.
-His arrest photo — he was charged with “counter-revolutionary activities” — is to the left. (source)
+He had been charged with “counter-revolutionary activities.”

 Christian Wiman writes about his versions of Mandelstam’s poems: “it was the sound of Mandelstam that haunted me, or the ghost of that sound, because it doesn’t come across in any existing translation (as the translators themselves admit), and because I don’t speak Russian.
 There was something very mysterious to me about the experience, some pure given-ness, but I’ll be the first to admit that my versions veer away at times from the originals.
 My goal was to make poems that sing in English with something of Mandelstam’s way of singing.”
 (Read more here.)